-- 14. Be aware of different forms of communication.
-Some people with I/DD carry a book of universal communication icons.
-Pointing to one or more of these icons will allow them to communicate where they live, their family member or support person's name, address, or what they might need.
-Those with communication difficulties can also demonstrate different speaking capabilities, such as incorrectly using words. - В. Taking Persons with I/DD into Custody Officers should seek alternatives to physical custody of individuals with I/DD, as it is likely to initiate a severe anxiety response and further escalate a situation.
+B. Taking Persons with I/DD into Custody

+Officers should seek alternatives to physical custody of individuals with I/DD, as it is likely to initiate a severe anxiety response and further escalate a situation.
 This might include release of the person to his or her family, a support person, or a community-based diversion program.
-In more serious offense situations or where alternatives to arrest are not permissible, officers shall observe the following guidelines: - 1.
-Contact the Patrol Shift Officer in Charge (OIC) or other supervisor. - 2.
+In more serious offense situations or where alternatives to arrest are not permissible, officers shall observe the following guidelines:

+- 1. Contact a supervisor. - 2.
 Employ calming and reassuring language and de-escalation protocols. - 3.
 If possible, contact the person's family member, support person, or other trusted individual to accompany him or her and to assist in the calming and intervention process.
 If a support person is not readily available, request an individual appropriately trained in crisis intervention, if available. - 4.
 When reasonable and practical, avoid physical restraints.
 The use of such restraints can injure the person or limit the person's ability to communicate (e.g., a person who uses American Sign Language can no longer sign) or move independently (e.g., someone who uses a wheelchair or scooter can no longer use these devices). - 5.
 When possible, avoid using body weight to restrain the individual.
-When unavoidable, extreme caution should be exercised. - 6.
-In accordance with this department's policy on transportation of prisoners, search the individual for weapons prior to transport.
+When unavoidable, extreme caution should be exercised.

+- 6. In accordance with this agency's policy on transportation of prisoners, search the individual for weapons prior to transport.
 Do not remove any assistive devices from the person if at all possible, including canes, communication icons, hearing aids, braces, etc. - 7.
-Prior to giving a Miranda warning or rights pertaining to custodial interrogation, the person's legal guardian (if applicable) support person or lawyer should be present to help protect his or her rights. - 8.
-If possible and practical, do not incarcerate the person in a holding facility.
-Some people with I/DD will be greatly harmed by placement in a facility. - 9.
-Until alternative arrangements can be made, and when safe to do so, place the individual in a quiet room with a support person if requested, another responsible individual, or an officer who has experience interacting with people with I/DD. - 10.
-Provide the person with any comfort items or assistive devices that might have been in his or her possession at the time of arrest (e.g., toys, canes, reading devices, etc.), in accordance with agency policy. - C. Interviews, Interrogations, and Use of the Miranda/Custodial Rights Warnings - Officers conducting interviews or interrogations of a person who is 1. suspected of having I/DD should consult with the Town Solicitor or the Attorney General's Office to determine how to proceed.
+Inform the Magistrate and Detention Center staff (ADC or JDC) staff during booking that the person has I/DD and should be classified and assigned to the appropriate housing unit. - 8.
+Until alternative arrangements can be made, and when safe to do so, place the individual in a quiet room with a support person if requested, another responsible individual, or an officer who has experience interacting with people with I/DD. - 9.
+Provide the person with any comfort items or assistive devices that might have been in his or her possession at the time of arrest (e.g., toys, canes, reading devices, etc.), in accordance with agency policy. - 10.
+Officers shall ensure that deaf and hearing-impaired persons who are arrested and transported to police headquarters or the detention center (Adult or Juvenile) have their communication devices with them.
+Such devices shall be kept by arrestees and maintained by booking authorities in good working order.

+C. Interviews, Interrogations, and Use of the Miranda/Custodial Rights Warnings